elusivecodes/FyreUserAgent/README.md

 **Is Mobile**

-Determine if the user agent is a mobile.
+Determine whether the user agent is a mobile.

 ```php
 $isMobile = $userAgent->isMobile();